 The team describes the discovery of what scientists call a “ferroelectric nematic” phase of liquid crystal in a study published on June 10, 2020, in the Proceedings of the National Academy of Sciences.
 The discovery “opens a door to a new universe of materials,” said co-author Matt Glaser, a professor in the Department of Physics.

 Nematic liquid crystals have been a hot topic in materials research since the 1970s.
 These materials exhibit a curious mix of fluid- and solid-like behaviors, which allow them to control light.
-Engineers have used them extensively to make the liquid crystal displays (LCDs) in many laptops, TVs and cellphones.
+Engineers have used them extensively to make liquid crystal displays (LCDs) in many laptops, TVs, and cellphones.

 Think of nematic liquid crystals like dropping a handful of pins on a table.
 The pins in this case are rod-shaped molecules that are “polar”—with heads (the blunt ends) that carry a positive charge and tails (the pointy ends) that are negatively charged.
 In a traditional nematic liquid crystal, half of the pins point left and the other half point right, with the direction chosen at random.